vapdl/Doinn-Challenge-L1/README.md

 4. R. Luis Xavier Palmeirim, Cascais, Portugal

 For each request to API make another to Google Maps API, to get the latitude and longitude and check the AREAS table.
-So, return a JSON with the area that the address belongs.
+Finaly, return a JSON with the area that the address belongs.

 #### Example